 The Lodziņi Family Garden on the outskirts of Rauna is captivating with its sculptural plants and flowerbeds and its plentiful collections of ornamental shrubs, grasses and perennial plants.

 The old trees and flowerbeds have made room for new ones.
 Only the northern white-cedar, which has been growing here since the house was built, has remained as a tribute to previous generations.
 The old fruit trees and berry bushes traditionally found at farm houses have been replaced by colourful ornamental plants, and the landscaped garden has become a garden featuring collections of the owners’ favourite plant varieties.
 The garden currently stretches over 3ha and includes 100 different types of panicled hydrangeas, 70 different mock oranges, 30 ninebarks, 40 types of birches, 220 pine trees and 35 varieties of spruces and firs.

-More information about the gardens, their opening hours and entrance fee, as well as several other beautiful gardens in Latvia can be found on the website of the project "Garden Pearls"!
+More information about the gardens, their opening hours and entrance fee, as well as several other beautiful gardens in Latvia and Estonia can be found on the website of "Garden Pearls"!